Linaqruf/kohya-trainer/README.md

 - Use python dict for passing argparse value
 - Set AnyLoRA as default pretrained model
 - Change AnyLoRA version to bakedVAE
-- Added a logic to download multiple custom model or LoRA by separate the link with comma `(,)`
+- Added a logic to download multiple custom model or LoRA by separating the link with comma `(,)`
 - Revamped `3.3.
 Image Scraper (Optional)`:
     - Simplified the cell, hide every `parameter` that should be default, e.g. `user_agent`
     - Delete `tags1` and `tags2` field, and changed it to `prompt`.
-Now user can type their desired tags more than 2 (except: `danbooru`) by separate each tags by comma `(,)`
+Now user can type their desired tags more than 2 (except: `danbooru`) by separating each tag with a comma `(,)`
     - Added `sub_folder` to scrape images to desired path, useful for multi-concept or multi-directories training.
         - If the value is empty, default path is `train_data_dir`
         - if the value is string and not path, default path is `train_data_dir` + `sub_folder`
         - if the value is path, default path is `sub_folder`
     - Added `range` to limit the number of images to scrape.
 How to use it: Add `1-200` to download 200 images.
-Newest Images in the server ar prioritized.
+Newest Images in the server are prioritized.
 - Added `recursive` option to `4.1.
 Data Cleaning`, to clean unsupported files and convert RGBA to RGB recursively.
 Useful for multi-concept or multi-directories training.
 - Refactoring `4.2.1.
 BLIP Captioning`:
     - Added `recursive` option to `4.2.1.
 BLIP Captioning`, to generate captions recursively, by checking sub-directories as well.
 Useful for multi-concept or multi-directories training.